COUNTY 8 BALL CH

 to the rail, it would have to hit another rail or come back and hit the

-original rail, for that ball to be a legal hit.
+original rail, for that ball, to be a legally considered, to have hit a rail.

 D.